lstamaria/lstamaria.github.io/_posts/2017-08-23-a-mind-for-numbers.md

 ---
 layout: post
-title: "Schedule of My Data Science Program"
+title: "A Mind For Numbers"
 date: 2017-08-23
 ---